sharmap342/Why_High_Housing_Prices_Toronto/Readme.md

 │   │
 │   ├── data_dic.py    <- Script that describes the plotted variables in a dictionary
 │   │
 │   ├── plotly_vis.py  <- Script to make an interactive map visualization using plotly
+│   │
+│   ├── requirements.txt  <-  The requirements file for reproducing the app.py file on streamlit cloud
 ```

 ### References